-The respondent says that the police officers used a baton to strike the group members “two or three times to all people” in order to make the group sit down: “When the police said stop, we all had to sit and stop walking”.
+The respondent stated that the police officers used a baton to strike the group members “two or three times to all people” in order to make the group sit down: “When the police said stop, we all had to sit and stop walking”.
 The respondent says that the authorities threatened them to prevent them from standing up.
-Furthermore, the respondent says that the authorities sprayed pepper spray in all of the group members’ faces.“We have sat and police come around and throw pepper spray in the eyes and here (pointing to his neck)”.
+Furthermore, the respondent says that the authorities sprayed pepper spray at all of the group members’ faces.“We have sat and police come around and throw pepper spray in the eyes and here (pointing to his neck)”.

 He further recounts how the authorities took their belongings and set them on fire: “Police takes everything from us: clothes, bags, phone, money, shoes”.
-The respondent claims that the authorities “steal” their things and “make fire” with them while they were sitting.
+The respondent added that the authorities “steal” their things and “make fire” with them while they were sitting on the ground.

 He described it as the following: “The car was also horrible, it was too hot inside because there were too many people”.
-He adds that some people had stomach problems and were throwing up during the trip, which amounted to the discomfort inside the vehicle.
+He added that some people had stomach problems and were throwing up during the trip, which amounted to the distress of all people inside the vehicle.
 The respondent says that the car did not make any stop on its way to Sturlic.
 When asked about the appearance of the car, the respondent says it was a big police car, white and black.

 The respondent told that “when the doors of the car opened, 3 other policemen were waiting and started beating us”.
 He claims that, after getting out of the vehicle, the officer used batons to urge the group members to cross a river to reach the other side of the border in Sturlic, Bosnia.“In Sturlic there was water, with this water we had to cross to Bosnia”.
 The respondent describes the difficulties the group members encountered crossing the river and how, as they were crossing, some group members were vomiting because they were still feeling sick after the car ride.